New bounds on the anti-Ramsey numbers of star graphs: Notation and Preliminaries

-Let ${\cal C}$ be an edge $2$-coloring of the graph $G$.
-A subgraph of $G$ containing exactly one edge of each color in ${\cal C}$ is called a {\em characteristic subgraph} of $G$ with respect to coloring ${\cal C}$.
-Note that the maximum degree of a characteristic graph is at most two.
+Let ${\cal C}$ be an edge $q$-coloring of the graph $G$.
+We are interested in subgraphs of $G$ containing exactly one edge of each color in ${\cal C}$.
+Note that the maximum degree of such a subgraph is at most $q$.

-\begin{lemma} For a graph $G$ and an edge $2$-coloring ${\cal C}$ of $G$, there exists a characteristic graph $\chi$ which is disjoint union of paths. \end{lemma} \begin{proof} Let $\chi$ be a characteristic graph with minimum number of cycles.
-We claim that $\chi$ has no cycles.
-For sake of contradiction, suppose $\chi$ has a cycle.
-Let $u$ be one of the vertices in the cycle, and $v,w$ be its two neighbors in the cycle.
-Since $\delta\geq 3$, there is neighbor $z$ of $u$ in $G$, which is not incident with an edge in $\chi$.
-Now the edge $uz$ must have the same color as $uv$ or $uw$, say $uv$.
-Then $\chi-uv+uz$ is a characteristic subgraph with smaller number of cycles.
-Hence, $\chi$ did not have any cycles. \end{proof}

-In the remainder of the paper, we will tacitly assume that characteristic subgraphs do not contain cycles.
-The components of the characteristic subgraphs (which are paths) will be called {\em characteristic paths}.